eimrine/ZhekaMQ/README.md

 Master chain of Linked List must be totally reliable Slave channel of Linked List must be flood-proof.

-#Greenspoon's tenth rule:
+#Greenspoon's tenth rule
 Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp

-#Zheka's first rule:
+#Zheka's first rule
 if you are programming C or Fortran, start from implementing Lisp 1.5 and go Lisp instead of C or Fortran.

-#Progress:
+#Progress

 ->actually, i am here<-

-working DoLT //not all functions work correctly

-DoLT with no loops in push() and pop() //it has a loop! what kind of stupid programmer wrote that?
+1. Having a Double-Linked List data structure with Deque algorithm set

-argc/argv API of zhekaMQ
+2. argc/argv API of zhekaMQ

-json datatype and utilz
+3. json datatype and utilz

-2 chains in one list, alpha and beta
+4. Multiple chains in one list, alpha and beta

-MQ
+5. MQ

-License, proper Readme, and anything else for having chance this will be useful to anybody else.
+6. License, proper Readme, and anything else for having chance this will be useful to anybody else.